Aliyodaboy/Book-Notes/Lost_Islamic_History.md

 1699: Treaty of Karlowitz  - post 14 year battle Ottomans forced to concede land for the first time ever.
 Ottoman sultan was forced by the treaty to recognize and protect Christians in the empire.
 (A theme which would continue in subsequent treaties as Ottomans weakened further.)

-"Ottomans reached their natural maximum size" - Personally think this is isn't an accurate statement the maximum size of an empire is dictated by parameters which change with time and it just so happened the policies were not in accordance to the size of the empire at the time.
+"Ottomans reached their natural maximum size" - Personally think this isn't an accurate statement the maximum size of an empire is dictated by parameters which change with time and it just so happened the policies were not in accordance to the size of the empire at the time.

 Key Factors:
  - Late 1500s Sultans stopped going to battle